jonathanwkelly/BallFrogAPI/README.md

 **Each team manages their own schedule.
 What this means is that there could exist a game record for Team A vs. Team B, but also another for Team B vs. Team A. If Team ID(s) or School ID(s) are passed in, the API will just search for game records created under the passed in Teams/Schools, and not return games where those Teams/Schools are selected as the opponent.*

 ***There is logic within the BallFrog system to determine what game is considered "current" for a team.
 It may be a game happening later that day, or a game from the prior day if no game is on the schedule for the current day.*

+****The scoreboard is imagined as a table/grid with a heading row, then a row for each team.
+This is the way in which the data is included in the scoreboard response.
+The first array would be the first column with no heading, then a team name in the next two rows in that column.
+The next array would be a shorthand indicator of the first period of the game (say, for 1st QTR a "1" is used,) then each team's score.
+The next array would be the second period, etc. until all scoring periods for that sport are included.*